bertomartin/stat4701/_posts/2015-04-14-sentiment-analysis.md

 This might give us data for over a month.

-## Similarly, we analyzed the tweets of @SAlphaAAPL.This is a specific twitter account for AAPL news##
+## Similarly, we analyzed the tweets of @SAlphaAAPL from March 18,2015 - April 23,2015 .This is a specific twitter account for AAPL news##

 ![Seeking_alpha]({{site.baseurl}}/images/SAlphaAAPL_apr23.png)